enter-haken/blog/about.markdown

 I have been working on / with

 * clustered relational databases with hundreds of tables and thousands of stored procedures
-* codebases with more than a quarter million lines of code
+* code bases with more than a quarter million lines of code
 * [brownfield](http://en.wikipedia.org/wiki/Brownfield_(software_development)) projects / products
 * document based database systems with millions of documents with terabytes in size
 * [extjs](http://www.sencha.com/products/extjs/) based web applications

 This is my personal blog, where I write about programming, infrastructure and own ideas.
-I start with some simple pages and let ths blog grow as needed.
+I start with some simple pages and let this blog grow as needed.

 You can contact me via <jan_hake@gmx.de>, [xing](https://www.xing.com/profile/JanFrederik_Hake), [github](https://github.com/enter-haken) or [twitter](https:/www.twitter.com/enter_haken)